-White House tells Nadler it won’t participate in impeachment hearings: ‘You should end this inquiry now’
+White House won’t participate in impeachment hearings, tells Nadler to 'end this inquiry now’

-The White House said Friday it will not participate in House Judiciary Committee impeachment hearings, blasting the inquiry as "completely baseless" in response to a deadline from Democrats.
+The White House said Friday it will not participate in House Judiciary Committee impeachment proceedings, blasting the inquiry as "completely baseless" in a curt response to Democrats ahead of Monday's scheduled hearing.

-“House Democrats have wasted enough of America’s time with this charade," White House counsel Pat Cipollone said in a scathing letter to Judiciary Committee Chairman Jerrold Nadler, D-N.Y., obtained by Fox News.
+“House Democrats have wasted enough of America’s time with this charade," White House counsel Pat Cipollone said in a scathing one-page letter to Judiciary Committee Chairman Jerrold Nadler, D-N.Y., obtained by Fox News.
 "You should end this inquiry now and not waste even more time with additional hearings."

 Friday was the deadline for Trump to respond to Nadler's request for participation in committee proceedings.